minio/docs/source/reference/minio-mc-admin/mc-admin-policy-list.rst

 .. start-mc-admin-policy-list-desc

-Lists all policies on the target MinIO deployment..
+Lists all policies on the target MinIO deployment.

 .. end-mc-admin-policy-list-desc